atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 ## LETTER IV

 Thou hadst not left Oxford three months, when a letter I received from my father, plunged me into real misery, and from the happiest of the thoughtless Oxonians, made me the most anxious of all the rational beings.
-The loss of two ships richly loaded, which had been taken by a French privateer off Cape Finisterre, reduced him to the utmost indigence. -  He had but time to write the fatal news, as the fear of his creditors compelled him to fly immediately to Holland. — “I have no money to send you, added he, nor can I provide for your futuresSupport - you have knowledge and wit - there are opulent fools in England - your fate is in your own hand; it will be your fault if it is unhappy. - Please or be useful, if you possess either of those advantages you need no other - without them, be ever so virtuous or learned, you shall languish your life away, the scorn of mankind.” -
+The loss of two ships richly loaded, which had been taken by a French privateer off Cape Finisterre, reduced him to the utmost indigence. -  He had but time to write the fatal news, as the fear of his creditors compelled him to fly immediately to Holland. - “I have no money to send you, added he, nor can I provide for your future support - you have knowledge and wit - there are opulent fools in England - your fate is in your own hand; it will be your fault if it is unhappy. - Please or be useful, if you possess either of those advantages you need no other - without them, be ever so virtuous or learned, you shall languish your life away, the scorn of mankind.” -

-Had my father’s advice been accompanied by a purse of gold, I might have ventured to London in search of the fools he Spoke of. - But poor and friendless - be not angry Francis; I know
-I thou wouldst have taken me to thy bosom, and made me share in thy wealth, had I acquainted thee with my distress. - In the first flutter of my spirits, I did not think of thee, and when friendship revived thee in my memory, love struck me silent.
+Had my father’s advice been accompanied by a purse of gold, I might have ventured to London in search of the fools he spoke of. - But poor and friendless - be not angry Francis; I know I thou wouldst have taken me to thy bosom, and made me share in thy wealth, had I acquainted thee with my distress. - In the first flutter of my spirits, I did not think of thee, and when friendship revived thee in my memory, love struck me silent.

 Pride suffering me not to stay at Oxford till my disaster should mark me out an object of pity, I set off the next day on foot for London.
 The natural carelessness of my temper dissipated gradually the gloomy thoughts which had crowded into my mind; I laughed at an evil which it was not in my power to avoid.
 Hope and philosophy supported my courage, and spread flowers upon the road I walked.
 The third day of my journey, as I was crossing Hyde-park, I saw at some distance a throng of men and horses.
 Asking for the cause, I was told it was a sale of some of the most beautiful hunters in England.
 Thou knowest Francis, that I have studied horses more than Greek and Latin, and that I was renowned for my knowledge of their beauties and defects.
 Curiosity brought me to the place, where, at the first sight, I could not help admiring the hunters.
 They had such a form, such a life, as made me envy a noble lord who intended to purchase them.
 The affectation of the jockey, in keeping unnecessarily the horses in a perpetual movement, made me suspicious.
 I observed with the eye of self interest, and soon discovered a weakness in the left hinder leg of one of the hunters, which the art of his rider had secreted from the spectators.
 Angry at the deceit, the villain designed to put upon the nobleman, I drew nearer his lordship, and when he offered three hundred guineas for the lame hunter, I cried aloud, that the horse was not worth forty.
 Not worthy! exclaimed almost every person present; and they looked upon me with the supercilious smile of contempt.
 No, not worthy, answered I boldly.
 The horse courser, damning me and my judgement, desired some of his friends to duck me in the Serpentine river.
 His desire they cheerfully undertook to gratify.
 I was nigh being the victim of my honesty, when lord C-----, who in the mean time had perused me from head to foot, humanely interposed in my favour, and saved me from the rage of the disappointed sharpers.
 His lordship took me apart.
 “Who are you?” - unwilling to let him know what I had been, I told him, that having lately lost my master at Oxford, I was going to London in search of a place.
 "What imperfection have you observed in that horse?" - I whispered the discovery I had made, and begged his lordship's protection.
 Lord C----- turned to the jockey, and ordered him to dismount.
 The unwillingness of the fellow to obey provoked his lordship, who charged his master with an intention to cheat him.
 The horse is lame, said lord C----- to the spectators.
 Suppose he is, answered the master, with an unspeakable assurance, must I tell it you? - My business is to sell; yours is to know what you buy.
 Were it not for lucky casualties, who would undergo the fatigues of my trade whatever, and be the slave of he public?
 Though his lordship seemed to be contented with that apology, the spectators resented it with an honest anger.
 They all to a man fell upon the horse courser and his friends and chastised them severely for their impudence.
 After lord C----- had for a few minutes feasted his indignation with the punishment deservedly inflicted upon the scoundrels, he thanked me for the service I had done him, and bid a servant to shew me the way to his house.

 ---